Morphisms of CohFT algebras and quantization of the Kirwan map: Abstract

 \section{Abstract}

-We introduce a notion of morphism of CohFT's, on the basis of the analogy with $A_\infty$ morphisms, and discuss the relationship with morphisms of $F$-manifolds introduced by Manin and Hertling \cite{her:weak}.
-The structure maps of a morphism of CohFT's have as input a cohomology class on the moduli space of {\em scaled affine lines} (complexified multiplihedron) studied in Ma'u-Woodward \cite{mau:mult}.
-The main result is a computation of the space of Cartier divisors on this moduli space; these appear in the splitting axiom.
+We introduce a notion of morphism of CohFT algebras, based on the analogy with $A_\infty$ morphisms.
+We outline the construction of a ``quantization'' of the classical Kirwan morphism to a morphism of CohFT algebras from the equivariant quantum cohomology of a $G$-variety to the quantum cohomology of its geometric invariant theory or symplectic quotient, and an example relating to the orbifold quantum cohomology of a compact toric orbifold.
+Finally we identify the space of Cartier divisors in the moduli space of scaled marked curves; these appear in the splitting axiom.